In this worksheet, we will practice explaining the effects of catalysts on the rate of reaction.

 - DTo increase the rate of reaction

 - ETo make the reaction safer to perform

-Manganese dioxide is used as a catalyst in the decomposition of hydrogen peroxide to form water and oxygen.
-Which statement is untrue when using as a catalyst?
+Manganese dioxide is used as a catalyst in the decomposition of hydrogen peroxide to form water and oxygen: Which statement is not true when using as a catalyst?

 - AThe catalyst remains unchanged at the end of the experiment.

 - BThe oxygen will be formed more quickly.